Ali Tehrani

-Ali Tehrani (born Ali Moradkhani Arangeh, علی مرادخانی ارنگه; 25 April 1926 – 19 October 2022), also known as Sheikh Ali Tehrani, was an Iranian Shia Islamic theologian and writer.
+Ali Tehrani (born Ali Moradkhani Arangeh, علی مرادخانی ارنگه; 25 April 1926 – 19 October 2022) was an Iranian Shia Islamic theologian and writer.
 He served as the representative of Khorasan province in the Assembly of Experts for Constitution.

 During his youth, he fought the Pahlavi dynasty and was arrested, put in jail and sent to exile by the regime.
 He was a Mujtahid and a disciple of Seyyed Hossein Borujerdi and Ruhollah Khomeini.
 After the Islamic Revolution and continuing his political career, he was sent to prison in Mashhad and was eventually released after months.

 When Khomeini appointed Khameni as Tehran's Friday Prayer Imam, Tehrani opposed the move.
 Tehrani then secretly fled from the state-imposed house arrest in March 1984 to Iraq.
 From there, he preached against the Islamic Republic and its rulers, in broadcasts by Baghdad's Farsi-speaking radio and television.
 He returned to Iran in 1995 and was sentenced to 20 years in prison but was released ten years later in 2005.
-Through his wife Badri Khamenei, he was Seyyed Ali Khamenei's brother-in-law.
+Through his wife Badri Khamenei, he was Ali Khamenei's brother-in-law.